Categories

-We are pleased to share that we’ve finished creating a set of resources for Further Education (FE) to help build learners’ AI literacy.
-This has been a team effort from our working group, who helped identify and review the necessary topics.
+We are pleased to share a set of resources developed for Further Education (FE) to help build learners’ AI literacy.
+This has been a collaborative effort from our working group, who helped identify and review the key topics.

 What we’ve focused on